timroty/Android-APK-Architecutre-Visualization/README.md

 ### Running Covert
 Covert is not compatible with Java versions 9 or newer, and requires a version of Java 8 to be installed and set as the default version.
 Currently, the team runs Covert with Java version "1.8.0_281".

 Before executing Covert, there is some setup that must be completed.
 First, select which Android APK should be analyzed with Covert.
 The team has provided two in the "Sample Android APK Data” folder.
-Next, place all Android APK files that will be analyzed in the demo folder, located at `covert > app_repo > demo`.
+Next, place all Android APK files that will be analyzed in the demo folder, located at `covert/app_repo/demo`.
 Once the APK files have been placed in the folder, the Covert analysis can be run.

 Covert is run from the command line.
 In the command line, navigate inside Covert folder.
 Next, run the following command: `./covert.sh demo`.
 This will kick off a series of steps that analyzes the Android APKs.